prometheus-operator/prometheus-operator/Documentation/user-guides/cluster-monitoring.md

 The manifests used here use the [Prometheus Operator](https://github.com/coreos/prometheus-operator), which manages Prometheus servers and their configuration in a cluster.
 Prometheus discovers targets through `Endpoints` objects, which means all targets that are running as `Pod`s in the Kubernetes cluster are easily monitored.
 Many Kubernetes components can be [self-hosted](https://coreos.com/blog/self-hosted-kubernetes.html) today.
 The kubelet, however, is not.
 Therefore the Prometheus Operator implements a functionality to synchronize the kubelets into an `Endpoints` object.
 To make use of that functionality the `--kubelet-service` argument must be passed to the Prometheus Operator when running it.

+> We assume that the kubelet uses token authN and authZ, as otherwise Prometheus needs a client certificate, which gives it full access to the kubelet, rather than just the metrics.
+Token authN and authZ allows more fine grained and easier access control.
+Simply start minikube with the following command (you can of course adapt the version and memory to your needs):
+>
+> $ minikube delete && minikube start --kubernetes-version=v1.9.1 --memory=4096 --bootstrapper=kubeadm --extra-config=kubelet.authentication-token-webhook=true --extra-config=kubelet.authorization-mode=Webhook --extra-config=scheduler.address=0.0.0.0 --extra-config=controller-manager.address=0.0.0.0
+>
+> In future versions of minikube and kubeadm this will be the default, but for the time being, we will have to configure it ourselves.

 [embedmd]:# (../../contrib/kube-prometheus/manifests/prometheus-operator/prometheus-operator.yaml)
 ```yaml
 apiVersion: extensions/v1beta1